 My neighborhood is middle class; I live in a middle-class neighborhood.

 Terms like "policy making," "decision making" and "capacity building" are hyphenated only when used as adjectives ("the decision-making process").

-See CMS 7.77 for further details about hyphenating compounds; a chart detailing many examples can be found in CMS 7.85.
+A chart detailing many examples can be found in CMS 7.89.
 See Open Compounds for a list of compounds that AAC&U never hyphenates.

 En dashes are used primarily in ranges to designate to (see CMS 6.78; see also Number Ranges).